OMS Standard: Accepting Payments

 1. In-person

-• All efforts must be made by the merchants to have the customer swipe or insert their own cards on the payment terminal as the preferred method of accepting in-person payments.
+1. All efforts must be made by the merchants to have the customer tap, insert or swipe their own payment card or NFC device (e.g. iPhone, Android Phone) on the P2PE payment card terminal

-• If the P2PE payment card terminal is in a kiosk, the device must be physically secured to the kiosk and inspected for tampering daily utilizing the OMS Inspection Log.
+1. P2PE payment card terminal must be physically secured to the kiosk

 3. Near Field Communication (NFC)

-• Examples of NFC: Google Pay, ApplePay, etc.
+1. Examples of NFC: Google Pay, ApplePay, Samsung Pay, etc.

-1. Mail or other payment form collected on paper (not including fax)
+1. Mail or other payment forms collected on paper (not including fax)

 2. Phone